 Justification and practical considerations

 - A justification that the location(s), duration and timing of the proposed RSL are necessary in order to achieve the goals, giving reasons as to why the work cannot be achieved in the normal course of the year.
-It is important to note that RSL is not granted for business-as-usual research activities.

 - A satisfactory explanation of the practicability of the proposed leave programme, the appropriateness of the proposed places of work.